siberianfox/tinygwiki/Status-Reports.md

 Additionally, any valid token may be listed in a status report.
 For example, "g54x" will return the X offset in the G54 coordinate system (coordinate system #1). "fv" would return the firmware version.

 ###Status Report Values
 Values commonly reported in status reports.
-See also canonical_machine.h, config.h
+See also canonical_machine.h for the actual code.

 	Token | Value | Description
 	------|-------|-------------
+	stat || Machine State
-	stat | 0 | machine is initializing
+	| 0 | machine is initializing
 	| 1 | machine is ready for use
 	| 2 | machine is in alarm state (shut down)
 	| 3 | program stop or no more blocks